Bernie Sanders Says He Is Working With ‘Honest Conservatives’ To Stop Trump From Going To War With Iran

 — Bernie Sanders (@SenSanders) May 24, 2019

-Two years ago, Sanders hired progressive think-tank veteran Matt Duss as foreign policy adviser, crafting his foreign policy around opposing the “new authoritarian axis” in order to “reconceptualize a global order based on human solidarity.”
+Two years ago, Sanders hired progressive think-tank veteran Matt Duss as a foreign policy adviser, crafting his foreign policy around opposing the “new authoritarian axis” in order to “reconceptualize a global order based on human solidarity.”

 As The Hill reported, Sanders recently went on NBC’s Meet the Press to discuss his opposition to wars in Vietnam and Iraq, stating that he “won’t apologize” for his anti-war efforts.